 Macroeconomic, market and regulatory conditions in India have been more challenging than initially expected when the Company committed to the India Fund in 2007.
 This investment has not, to date, delivered the premium risk adjusted returns that were expected and has brought unwelcome volatility to overall portfolio performance.
-On this basis. the Board has decided that the Company will make no further new investment in India or emerging markets, lowering overall portfolio return volatility.
+On this basis, the Board has decided that the Company will make no further new investment in India or emerging markets, lowering overall portfolio return volatility.

-The key elements of our strategic update are outlined on pages 8 and 9.
+The key elements of our strategic update are outlined in the Strategic update section below.